jdlehman/react-fuzzy-filter/README.md

 ### initialSearch

 `initialSearch` is a string that can override the initial search state when the component is created.
 It defaults to `''`.

+### inputProps

+`inputProps` is an object containing additional props to be passed to the input field.